2026 - Transportation: Emerging Projects

 SFMTA – Renewals

-The SFMTA currently has approximately $16 billion worth of capital assets, including bike routes and lanes, traffic signals, subway infrastructure, stations, maintenance and operations facilities, taxi facilities, fixed guideway track, overhead wires, and parking garages.
-SFMTA has been tracking its capital planning efforts through its Asset Management Program, ensuring that current assets receive needed maintenance, rehabilitation, and replacement.
-This effort is detailed in the SFMTA 2019 Transit Asset Management Plan, which was updated in 2022.
+The SFMTA has approximately $19.5 billion worth of capital assets, including bike routes and lanes, traffic signals, subway infrastructure, stations, maintenance and operations facilities, vehicles, fixed guideway track, overhead wires, parking garages, and more.
+SFMTA continues to track its capital planning efforts through its Asset Management Program, ensuring that current assets receive needed maintenance, rehabilitation, and replacement.
+This effort is detailed in the SFMTA 2022 Transit Asset Management Plan and through the annual State of Good Repair reports.
 The SFMTA renewal and modernization efforts include lifecycle management of its fleet, improvements to the Muni Metro subway through Subway Renewal, and rehabilitation of its yards and facilities in its Building Progress Program.

 SFO – Renewals